daisybio/NeEDL/README.md

 # annotate SNPs with gene labels from dbSNP
 --snp-annotate-dbSNP

+# annotate SNPs with gene labels based on the eQTL catalogue
+--snp-annotate-eQTL

 # connect SNPs that are labeled with genes which interact according to BioGRID
 --network-BIOGRID
 ```

+When using `--snp-annotate-eQTL`, NeEDL also supports additional parameters.
+By specifying `--eQTL-tissue <tissue-name>` one or multiple times, one can select a subset of mappings from certain tissues.
+Without specifying this flag, NeEDL will use mappings from all available tissues.
+Further, the parameter `--eQTL-pvalue-cutoff <pval>` allows to select a significance level for filtering the interactions reported in the eQTL catalogue.
+The default is `0.05`.
+The reported P-values in the eQTL catalogue will always be corrected with the Benjamini-Hochberg method.

 NeEDL is very versatile and can be used with custom data as well.
 You can select your data for labeling and interactions: